 Morgan Weistling - Kissing the Face of God

 MY ART SITE RECOGNIZED: My online art gallery — to which I’ve added quite a bit of content over the last month — has been recognized as being in “impeccable taste” by Leslie H. Higgins, the paleoconservative operator of The Young and Once Good Pundit.
 Mr. Higgins nevertheless characterizes me as “problematic” and as a “right-winger,” the latter being certainly untrue no matter what you think on the former count.
 But I don’t mind.
-Taste, Art, and Beauty matter and will last as long as the race.
-The political labels of the moment, decade, or century do not and will not.
+Taste, Art, and Beauty matter … Read the rest of this article

 The Pine